-A serious problem facing many organizations today is the need to share information among systems that have been developed separately.
-The information sharing may be within the organization or with external partners.
-In either case, the heterogeneity of the data creates major obstacles to effective sharing of information.
+A serious problem facing many organizations today is the need to process large amounts of distributed data.
+The problems are particularly difficult when the nodes have been developed separately, in which case the heterogeneity of the data creates major obstacles to effective processing.
 Conflicts may exist in both the structure and the semantics of the data involved.
 Furthermore, the structure and semantics of a data source may change over time.
-In this section and the next we review historical approaches to the data interoperability problem and our mediation approach.
-Readers familiar with our earlier work may skip to section 3.